FOLLOW US

 Using cameras in secure areas

-Most airports and military bases will have signs banning photography.
-If there could be sensitivity about taking pictures, ask permission.
+Most airports and military bases have signs banning photography.
+If you’re not sure if photography is allowed, ask permission.

 LGBT+ travellers

 Same-sex relationships are legal in Romania.
-There are active LGBT+ communities and events in Romania, though the majority of LGBT+ people are not openly gay.
-Find local information on LGBT+ issues in Romania and read more advice for LGBT+ travellers.
+There are active LGBT+ communities and events in Romania, though the majority of LGBT+ people are not open.
+Find information on LGBT+ issues in Romania and read more advice for LGBT+ travellers.

 Transport risks